 So when a new homeschool mom asks the ultimate question about the best homeschool curriculum, alarm bells begin to sound in my mind.

 “Stop!
 Do not pass go!
 Do not collect $200!
 Go directly to jail!”

-When referring to math in particular, we need to reframe the question from,
+When looking for the best homeschool curriculum for our kids, we need to reframe the question from,

 “What is the best homeschool curriculum for my child at this time?”

-Our children all have different needs and those needs are going to ebb and flow as time and circumstances change.
+Our kids all have different needs and those needs are going to ebb and flow as time and circumstances change.

 The point being… give yourself grace.
-Take the pressure off when choosing learning materials for your student.
+Take the pressure off when choosing learning materials for your child.

-We all just need to do our best with the information we have at any one time.
+We can only do our best with the information we have at any one time.

 - How does my child learn best?